How to cope with a divorce

 6. Express your emotions

 Do not hold your emotions in, let them out, otherwise you will feel like a pressure-cooker waiting to explode.
-Use the network around you to express these feelings, not the children.
+Use the network around you or a form of physical activity to express these feelings, not the children.

 7. Do things for yourself